CptMgm/reverseturing/README.md

 ## Audio Features

 ### Text-to-Speech (TTS)
-- Each AI character & Moderator has a unique voice
+- Each AI character & Moderator has a unique voice (elevenlabs)
+- All moderator and AI player (not human) messages are being read aloud and the convo only continues once the player/moderator has finished voicing their words.
 - Auto-speaks all AI messages
-- New messages (or turns), are depnedent on the previous message being spoken till completion
+- New messages (or turns), are depnedent on the previous message being spoken till completion (AIs are always passed the full transcript of the game thus far)
 - Queue system prevents overlapping speech
 - Adjustable volume and mute controls